• Home

 #2 “What degree of skill levels do I need to start coding for RPA?”

 I always say RPA is for everyone.
 There are no degree or coding skills required for you to get started.
 You may identify yourself with one of two tiers of developers, one being the citizen developer.
-Today, digital assistants such as AARI and low-code or no-code development platforms make it fast and easy for anyone to become a citizen developer and build an RPA solution for automating tasks—even somebody without a technology background such as a business user.
+Today, digital assistants such as Automation Co-Pilot and low-code or no-code development platforms make it fast and easy for anyone to become a citizen developer and build an RPA solution for automating tasks—even somebody without a technology background such as a business user.

 Some companies are having difficulty scaling RPA across their enterprise for a variety of reasons, including they can’t hire enough developers or the developers on staff have too much to do to handle all the automations.
 Business users represent an untapped resource to help out as citizen developers.